suffolklibraries/lgc/content/collections/events/horseplay-13-08.md

     content:
       -
         type: text
-        text: 'Design and decorate board game inspired t-shirts.
+        text: 'Get crafty with clay inspired by board games in this workshop with Studio Scribbles.
 Get crafty together in this fun workshop inspired by our special exhibition, HORSEPLAY!'
   -
     type: paragraph
     attrs: